jnjerin/jnjerin/README.md

-- 👋 Hi, I’m Joan Njeri
+- 👋 Hi, I’m Joan
-- 👀 I’m interested in Full stack Web Development | DevOps | Open Source
+- I’m interested in Full Stack Web Development | DevOps | Open Source

 <!---
 jnjerin/jnjerin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.